The HIV latency reversing agent HODHBt inhibits the phosphatases PTPN1 and PTPN2. Academic Article uri icon

 abstract

-• Nonreceptor tyrosine phosphatases (NTPs) play an important role regulating protein phosphorylation and have been proposed as attractive therapeutic targets for cancer and metabolic diseases.
-We have previously identified that 3-Hydroxy-1,2,3-benzotriazin-4(3H)-one (HODHBt) enhanced STAT activation upon cytokine stimulation leading to increased reactivation of latent HIV and effector functions of NK and CD8 T cells.
-Here, we demonstrated that HODHBt interacts with and inhibits the NTPs PTPN1 and PTPN2 through a mixed inhibition mechanism.
-We also confirmed that PTPN1 and PTPN2 specifically control the phosphorylation of different STATs.
+• Nonreceptor tyrosine phosphatases (NTPs) play an important role in regulating protein phosphorylation and have been proposed as attractive therapeutic targets for cancer and metabolic diseases.
+We have previously identified that 3-Hydroxy-1,2,3-benzotriazin-4(3H)-one (HODHBt) enhanced STAT activation upon cytokine stimulation, leading to increased reactivation of latent HIV and effector functions of NK and CD8 T cells.
+Here, we demonstrate that HODHBt interacted with and inhibited the NTPs PTPN1 and PTPN2 through a mixed inhibition mechanism.
+We also confirm that PTPN1 and PTPN2 specifically controlled the phosphorylation of different STATs.
 The small molecule ABBV-CLS-484 (AC-484) is an active site inhibitor of PTPN1 and PTPN2 currently in clinical trials for advanced solid tumors.
-We compared AC-484 and HODHBt and found similar effects on STAT5 and immune activation albeit with different mechanisms of action leading to varying effects on latency reversal.
-Our studies provide the first specific evidence that enhancing STAT phosphorylation via inhibition of PTPN1 and PTPN2 is an effective tool against HIV.
+We compared AC-484 and HODHBt and found similar effects on STAT5 and immune activation, albeit with different mechanisms of action leading to varying effects on latency reversal.
+Our studies provide the first specific evidence to our knowledge that enhancing STAT phosphorylation via inhibition of PTPN1 and PTPN2 is an effective tool against HIV.

 publication date